-A pattern interrupt involves breaking an individual’s habitual thought or behavioral pattern so as to shake it up.
+A pattern interrupt involves breaking an individual’s routine, habitual thought or behavioral pattern so as to shake it up.

 Sometimes, an existing pattern of behavior will have a particularly “deep groove” and will be solidly conditioned in someone’s system.
 This can create surprising resistance and interference to the change process.

 Instead of tackling this resistance head on, you can use a pattern interrupt to “swipe the legs” of the resistance.